 The CPS shall provide information on the trusted roles (e.g., system administrator).
-For each role, the CPS shall provide the responsibilities, and the identification and authentication requirements.
+For each role, the CPS shall provide the responsibilities, and identification and authentication requirements.
 The CPS shall include separation of duties and the number of individuals required to perform a task.

-5.2.1 Trusted Roles
+5.2.1 Trusted roles

-A trusted role--if performed by person versus a secure, autonomous computer program or process--is one in which the person acting in that role performs functions that can introduce security problems if not carried out properly, whether accidentally or maliciously.
-The only trusted roles defined by this policy are CA Administrators, CA Operations Staff, and Security Auditors.
+A trusted role, if performed by person versus a secure, autonomous computer program or process, is one whose incumbent performs functions that can introduce security problems if not carried out properly, whether accidentally or maliciously.
+The only trusted roles defined by this policy are CA Administrators, CA Operations Staff and Security Auditors.
 Trusted role operations include:

-- The validation, authentication, and handling of information in Certificate Applications; - The acceptance, rejection, or other processing of Certificate Applications, revocation requests, renewal requests, or enrollment information; - The issuance, or revocation of Certificates, including personnel having access to restricted portions of its repository; - Access to safe combinations and/or keys to security containers that contain materials supporting production services; - Access to hardware security modules (HSMs), their associated keying material, and the secret share splits of the PINs that protect access to the HSMs; - Installation, configuration, and maintenance of the CA; - · Access to restricted portions of the certificate repository; or - The ability to grant physical and/or logical access to the CA equipment.
+- The validation, authentication, and handling of information in Certificate Applications; - The acceptance, rejection, or other processing of Certificate Applications, revocation requests, renewal requests, or enrollment information; - The issuance, or revocation of Certificates, including personnel having access to restricted portions of its repository; - Access to safe combinations and/or keys to security containers that contain materials supporting production services; - Access to hardware security modules (HSMs), their associated keying material, and the secret share splits of the PINs that protect access to the HSMs; - Installation, configuration, and maintenance of the CA; - Access to restricted portions of the certificate repository; or - The ability to grant physical and/or logical access to the CA equipment.